EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

       multi_index_example( name receiver, name code, datastream<const char*> ds ) :
          // contract base class contructor
          contract(receiver, code, ds),
-         // instantiate multi index instance as data member (find it defined below) testtab(receiver, receiver.value)
+         // instantiate multi-index instance as data member (find it defined below) testtab(receiver, receiver.value)
          { }

-      // the row structure of the multi index table, that is, each row of the table
+      // the row structure of the multi-index table, that is, each row of the table
       // will contain an instance of this type of structure struct [[eosio::table]] test_table {
-        // this field stores a name for each row of the multi index table name test_primary;
+        // this field stores a name for each row of the multi-index table name test_primary;
         name secondary;
         // additional data stored in table row